michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/usage.md

 2. Select an features for the Woman and Men in the video, which should be tracked.
 3. The application try to track the selected feature in the following video frames.
 4. When the user stop the Tracking or the application can not find the selected feature in the next video frame the application calculate the difference between the predicted tracking boxes for each frame.
+5. Now you can cut the raw tracking result e.g. to remove an tracker shift
-5. The user set the minimum and maximum position for the tracked video sequence.
+6. Then the user set the minimum and maximum position for the tracked video sequence.
-6. The Application determine all local min and max points of the movement of the tracker and insert them in OpenFunscripter.
+7. Finally set the desired post processing parameter.
+8. The Lua Extension automatically import the result to OpenFunscripter.

 ## Options